But those mine enemies, which would not that I should reign over them, bring hither, and slay them before me. (Luke 19:27)

 So there was quite a bit of ressentiment of Judea on the part of Rome, was there not?
 “It belongs to human nature to hate those whom we have injured,” to quote the noble Roman.
 Somehow, slave driving just isn’t the portrait of well-being Nietzsche takes it for, and something in his cosmology smacks of reverse victimology.
 You got taken by slaves?
 I wouldn’t complain too loud about that if I was you.

 We hold the Jews in horror, and we insist that all which has been written by them, and collected by us, bears the stamp of Divinity.
 There never was so palpable a contradiction.

 Indeed.
 But how is that Harold Abraham’s problem?
 That I wrote the tune you imbibe to makes me neither an alcoholic nor a barkeep.
-If your religion of kindness is based around critiquing the moral turpitude of a far-off people fighting yesteryear for its life against debauched aristocrats, then I don’t know what to tell you.
+If your religion of kindness is based around critiquing the moral turpitude of a far-off people fighting yesteryear for its life against debauched aristocrats—a habit Voltaire, in spite of his apostasy, couldn’t resist falling into—then I don’t know what to tell you.
 Next time, get your own damn fables.

 In any case, the Jews inflicted more damage on the Roman military than the efforts of any subjugant people, and they managed this well after the bulk of the defeats that Nietzsche credits with providing the impetus for their supposed inversion of values.
 When the Jews decided “to be at any cost”, they made one helluva downpayment.
 How many times does your empire have to be shaken by Judean resistance before you realize the problem is you?
 What Nietzsche remains insufficient to explain is how so heady a brew of values-inversion as the Hebrew scriptures could have been adopted by such bloodthirsty fishers of men.